Enjoy your event with easy recipes to cook for a crowd.

 • 10 pounds shredded cabbage

 In a large container, toss cabbage with dressing and refrigerate for at least one hour before serving.
 Just prior to serving, fold in noodles, almonds and sunflower seeds.
-Makes approximately 65 - 3/4 cup servings.
+Makes approximately 65 - 3/4 cup Servings.

 Dressing